Skip to content

 RAILS-TO-TRAILS

 For starters, check out the Greenbrier River Trail.
 It’s a gravel-packed, rails-to-trails that loosely follows the Greenbrier River for 78 miles.
 Its easy, one-percent grade is suitable for any age or skill level.
-Depending on agenda and ambition, your time in the saddle can be an hour or two or extended to a multi-day, overnight trek.
+Depending on your agenda and ambition, your time in the saddle can be an hour or two or extended to a multi-day, overnight trek.
 To make your excursion even more of an adventure, plan a few stops along the trail.
 There are picnic sites, swimming and fishing holes, even established campsites with rustic facilities and potable water.

 MOUNTAIN BIKING